jason-nc/javascriptPractise/README.md

 # javascriptPractise
 Practise with javascript
-This is just some experiments with javascript and css index.html in each directory is the start point.
+Some experiments with javascript, jQuery, Bootstrap, AngularJs, css, html